JarbasAl/blog/_posts/2023-10-14-the-trust-factor-in-public-servers.md

 # The Trust Factor in Public Servers

 In an age where digital communication and technology are at the forefront of human interaction, services that offer Speech-to-Text (STT), Text-to-Speech (TTS), and translation capabilities have become increasingly important.
 Many providers offer public servers for these services, making them easily accessible to a wide range of users.
 However, with this accessibility comes a crucial issue – the trust factor.

 Trust is paramount when dealing with sensitive data, especially in the context of public servers.
 Users must believe that their information is handled with the utmost care and privacy.
-In this blog post, we will explore the challenges and concerns surrounding the trust factor in public servers for STT, TTS, and translation, along with potential ways that untrustworthy servers could compromise user data.
+In this blog post, we will explore the challenges and concerns surrounding the trust factor in public servers for [STT](https://github.com/OpenVoiceOS/ovos-stt-http-server), [TTS](https://github.com/OpenVoiceOS/ovos-tts-server), and [Translation](https://github.com/OpenVoiceOS/ovos-translate-server), along with potential ways that untrustworthy servers could compromise user data.

 ## Promises and Their Limits

-When users engage with public servers for STT, TTS, and translation, they encounter a series of promises made by the service providers.
+When users engage with public servers for [STT](https://github.com/OpenVoiceOS/ovos-stt-http-server), [TTS](https://github.com/OpenVoiceOS/ovos-tts-server), and [Translation](https://github.com/OpenVoiceOS/ovos-translate-server), they encounter a series of promises made by the service providers.
 These promises are designed to assure users that their data is secure and their privacy is respected.
 Some common promises include:

 1. We promise we don't look at logs.
 2. We promise we don't save logs.